Program of Excellence

 Hometown: Richmond, B.C.

-Melanie Jue will make her debut behind the Team BC bench as head coach for the 2025 season.
-She has previous experience with the POE in 2012, when she served as an evaluator/instructor at Female Provincial Camp.
+Melanie Jue returns to the Team BC bench as head coach for the 2026–27 season, marking her second season in the role.
+Jue also has previous experience with the Program of Excellence, having served as an evaluator and instructor at the Women’s Provincial Camp in 2012.

-The Richmond B.C. native is currently the head coach with the U18 AAA Greater Vancouver Comets (BCEHL).
-Involved in coaching for 14 years, Jue has held roles with the Richmond Ravens Female Minor Hockey Association during the 2011-12 season, Pursuit of Excellence Hockey Academy (Now RINK Hockey Academy) from 2012-2015, and Lindenwood University (NCAA) from 2015-2018.
-Jue has also coached on the international stage, representing Team China as an assistant coach during the 2021-22 season.
+The Richmond B.C. native is currently the head coach with the Female U18 AAA Greater Vancouver Comets of the British Columbia Elite Hockey League (BCEHL), winners of back-to-back BCEHL Female U18 AAA Championships.
+Involved in coaching for 14 years, Jue has held roles with the Richmond Ravens Female Hockey Association during the 2011–12 season, Pursuit of Excellence Hockey Academy (formerly RINK Hockey Academy) from 2012–2015, and Lindenwood University (NCAA III) from 2015–2018.
+Jue has also coached on the international stage, representing Team China as an assistant coach during the 2021–22 season.

-Jue attended Cornell University from 2006-2010 where she graduated with a Bachelor of Science degree with a double concentration in Marketing and Business Strategy.
-She also laced them up 106 times over four seasons for Cornell’s Women’s Hockey team (NCAA).
-She then moved to the professional ranks and played four seasons with Kunlun Redstar of the Canadian Women’s Hockey League from 2017-2021.
+Jue attended Cornell University from 2006–2010, where she obtained a Bachelor of Science degree with a double concentration in Marketing and Business Strategy.
+She suited up 106 times over four seasons for Cornell’s Women’s Hockey team (NCAA), before moving to the professional ranks and competing over four seasons with Kunlun Red Star of the Canadian Women’s Hockey League from 2017–2021.

-Jue also played for Team BC for four seasons between 2003-2006, and was a member of the first B.C. team to earn a medal at the Women’s U18 National Championship when Team BC won bronze in 2005.
+Jue played for Team BC for four seasons between 2003–2006, and was a member of the first B.C. team to earn a medal at the Women’s U18 National Championship, following Team BC's bronze medal win in 2005.

 Kelsey Firkus, Assistant Coach